RedStoneCoin/redstone/README.md

 # RedStone
 This is official main repo
-RedStones is the gem cryptocurrency.
+RedStones is the  cryptocurrency.
 Rarity, privacy and a finite supply.

 ## Airdorp options
 Big Thanks for Fairdrop